square/bazel_maven_repository/README.md

 ## Coordinate Translation

-Translation from maven group/artifact coordinates to bazel package/target coordinates is naive but orderly.
-The logic mirrors the layout of a maven repository, with group_id elements (separated by `.`) turning into a package hierarchy, and the artifact_id turning into a bazel target.
+Translation from Maven group/artifact coordinates to Bazel package/target coordinates is naive but orderly.
+The logic mirrors the layout of a Maven repository, with `group_id` elements (separated by `.`) turning into a package hierarchy, and the `artifact_id` turning into a Bazel target.

 ### Mangling

 > Note: 1.1 prerelease permits `-` in artifact target references, though has a legacy mode to create
-> an alias target for the older form that uses `_`.  `.` is still forbidden, as bazel cannot have
+> an alias target for the older form that uses `_`.  `.` is still forbidden, as Bazel cannot have
 > targets with `.` in them.

 Bazel tends not to like package and target names using anything other than `[A-Za-z9-0_]` (though it can support dashes in some cases).
-These rules do a straight mangling of other characters into `_` in artifact_ids (though not in group_ids because: reasons).
+These rules do a straight mangling of other characters into `_` in `artifact_id`s (though not in `group_id`s because: reasons).

 While this typically turns into what you'd expect, there are a few times where it doesn't.